WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/Homework 07/Scratch Work.md

 (1) Find integers $x$ and $y$ satisfying $307x + 220y = 1$.

+Firstly, use the Euclidian algorithm to prove that these are relatively prime.
 $307 = 220q + r$
 $307 = 220(1) + 87$
 $220 = 87q + r$